DeltaChain (DELTA) 24 Hour Trading Volume Tops $1,704.00

-DeltaChain (CURRENCY:DELTA) traded up 7.2% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on June 18th.
-One DeltaChain coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last seven days, DeltaChain has traded 81.5% lower against the US dollar.
-DeltaChain has a total market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
+DeltaChain (CURRENCY:DELTA) traded up 7.2% against the US dollar during the 1-day period ending at 8:00 AM Eastern on June 24th.
+DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
+One DeltaChain coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last week, DeltaChain has traded 81.5% lower against the US dollar.

 - Egoras Dollar (EUSD) traded down 3.5% against the dollar and now trades at $1.15 or 0.00003616 BTC.